dina-web-nrm/redmine-docker/README.md

 1. run  ``` mysqldump -u root -p<secret> redmine > redmine_<date>.sql ```
 2. copy the ``` redmine_<date>.sql ``` to the redminedb-init.d-directory
 3. ``` make ```
+4. verify by logging into the mariadb-container , log in to the database and check the content

 **NB-2: How to configure the settings for an email-server (for redmine to send alerts)** <p> If you would like to use a mailserver for sending alerts.<p>